dundalek/GrammKit/README.md

 # GrammKit

-GrammKit is a toll for generating syntax diagrams (also known as railroad diagrams) for parser grammars.
+GrammKit is a tool for generating syntax diagrams (also known as railroad diagrams) for parser grammars.
 Check out the [online version](http://dundalek.com/GrammKit/).

 Currently two grammar formats are supported:
 - [PEG.js](http://pegjs.org) - it is parsed into internal AST of PEG.js which is then translated using [peg-rd.js](./lib/peg-rd.js).